 The right to an early retirement pension is acquired by an insured person who has reached 60 years of age and completed 35 years of qualifying periods.

-In the transitional period from 2014 to 2029, women are entitled to an early retirement pension under more favourable conditions at lower age and lower pensionable service, so that from January 1, 2019, to December 31, 2028, the age and pensionable service are gradually increased by 3 months each year.
+In the transitional period from 2014 to 2029, women are entitled to an early old-age pension under more favourable conditions – at a lower age and lower pensionable service, so that from January 1, 2019, to December 31, 2028, the age and pensionable service are gradually increased by 3 months each year.

 |EARLY RETIREMENT PENSION for women|

 |2014||56 years||31 years|

 |2015||56 years and 3 mjeseca||31 years and 3 months|

 |2016||56 years and 6 months||31 years and 6 months|

 |2017||56 years and 9 months||31 years and 9 months|

 |2019||57 years and 4 months||32 years and 4 months|

 |2020||57 years and 6 months||32 years and 6 months|